oracle/terraform-provider-oci/website/docs/d/metering_computation_scheduled_runs.html.markdown

 The following attributes are exported:

-* `id` - The ocid representing unique shedule run
+* `id` - The OCID representing a unique shedule run.
-* `lifecycle_details` - Additional details about scheduled run failure
+* `lifecycle_details` - Additional details about the scheduled run.
-* `schedule_id` - The ocid representing unique shedule
+* `schedule_id` - The OCID representing a unique shedule.
-* `state` - Specifies if the schedule job was run successfully or not.
+* `state` - Specifies whether or not the schedule job was successfully run.
-* `time_created` - The time when schedule started executing
+* `time_created` - The time the schedule started executing.
-* `time_finished` - The time when schedule finished executing
+* `time_finished` - The time the schedule finished executing.